haminkim1/BF-GTW/README.md

 ### Game Win Page
 [![Game Win page][game_win-screenshot]](https://github.com/haminkim1/BF-GTW/blob/main/BF-GTW/images/game_win.png)
+- This page will be displayed if the user completes guessing all the weapons without losing their life to 0.

 ### Game Over Page
 [![Game Over page][game_over-screenshot]](https://github.com/haminkim1/BF-GTW/blob/main/BF-GTW/images/game_over.png)
+- This page will be displayed if the user fails to complete guessing all the weapons and loses all their lives.

 ### Profile Page
 [![Profile page][profile-screenshot]](https://github.com/haminkim1/BF-GTW/blob/main/BF-GTW/images/profile.png)
+- The page shows their user details, highest score of each game mode and difficulty and a table logging past games they have played.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>